Clinical Research Assistant (Former Employee) – baltimore – July 1, 2015

 Exciting and Interesting Cutting Edge Research Center

-Cons: not so safe area around the hospital ( but still more safe than around hopkins)
+not so safe area around the hospital ( but still more safe than around Hopkins)

 Exceptional learning experience in substance abuse.
 Fellowship is for one year.
 I am currently working at VA hospital and at University Hospital.
 Many residential rehab programs are also linked with University.